Vivica A. Fox Confesses That 50 Cent Is Her ‘True Love’ To Wendy Williams

 “I told him last night, I’ll always always love you, we’re not meant to be together but I will always have love for you.”

 The whole encounter as Vivica described it is very endearing.
-Whether or not it will end the beef with 50 Cent is still yet to be seen.
+Whether it will end the beef with 50 Cent is still yet to be seen.

 Fox also said of her feud with 50, “I’ve said that he was literally like my true love, I hated to have to beef with him but I don’t let nobody mess with me.
 I ain’t no punk.”

 GM Dawlings! #AboutLastNite MAJOR Funtimes in da NYC at #MSG #Knicks game rocking #HelenYarmark fur Makeup/Hair by @daryonhaylock Catch me 2day on @WendyShow n @iamsteveharveytv 4 the FAB n FUN #VivicasBlackMagic which premieres on @lifetimetv Wed Jan 4th/10pm Enjoy your day n stay bad to da bone!
 MUAH #LifeIsGood #GodisGood #Blessed #Respect #GurlPower #KeepItFoxy #VivicaFoxHair #TeamVivica #TeamFox #MyGrindDontStop #LegitimateCareer #LoveWins #ClassicBadChick ????????????